Flavu12/DevOps-Tech-Summer-Practice-2024/FlaviaBusnatu/Notes_Kubernetes.md

 Metadata part contains the labels and the specification part contains the selectors

 `kubernetes get all` ->shows all the components that are inside the cluster

+### How to make it an External Service?
+- type: LoadBalancer -> assigns service an external IP adress and so accepts external requests
+- nodePort -> the port where this external IP adress will be open(the port i have to put in the browser to access this service)
+    - must be between 30000-32767

+## Namespace
+ - organise resources in namespaces
+ - virtual cluster inside a kubernetes clusters
+ - when you create a cluster by default kubernetes gives you namespaces

+1. kubernetes-dashboard
+   - only with minikube
+2. kube-system
+   - **do not create or modify in kube-system**
+   - system processes
+   - Master & Kubectl processes
+3. kube-public
+   - publicely accessible data
+   - a configmap, which contains cluster informations
+4. kube-node-lease
+   - heartbeats of nodes
+   - each node has associated lease object in namespace
+   - determines the availability of a node
+5. default
+   - resources you create are located here

+`kubectl create namespace [name]` -> to create a namespace
+You can create namespaces with a configuration file

+Should not use for smaller projects
+### Use Cases when to use Namespaces
+- Structure your components
+- Avoid conflicts between teams
+- Share services between different environments
+- Share services between different environments
+- Access and Resource Limits on Namespaces Level

+Each Namespace must define own ConfigMap, Secret Volume and Node can't be created within a Namespace

+## Ingress

+You need an implementation -> Ingress Controller
+Ingress Controller:
+- evaluates all the rules
+- manages redirections
+- entrypoint to cluster
+- many third-party implementations

+No server in K8s cluster is accessible from outside!

+`minikube addons enable ingress` -> automatically starts the K8s Nginx implementation of Ingress Controller